IPPSR/CongressData/README.md

 `aggregate_cong_dat`: Choose how to aggregate the member-year data into member-session data across subsets (e.g. data sources) of Congress Data.
-You can choose either `Mean` or `Sum` or `First` (meaning first year in the session value) to aggregat the following chunks of the dataset:
+You can choose either `Mean` or `Sum` or `First` (meaning the value in the first year of the sessions) to aggregat the following chunks of the
+dataset:

 -   census_nonperc_vars: Non percent Census Variables
 -   census_perc_vars Percent Census Variables